 Applications for financial aid should be submitted well in advance to ensure timely delivery of financial aid funds.
 This is particularly critical during peak periods when the application processing may take a few weeks.
 If the student plans to rely on federal or private credit-based loans, the loans must be secured prior to the term start date.
 A pending financial aid application is inadequate grounds for deferral of payment.
 Regardless of the loan status, the student is ultimately responsible for payment of all charges incurred.
-The student should make arrangements, each trimester, to ensure ultimate payment of all charges.
+The student should make arrangements, each trimester, to ensure that all charges are paid in full.